 Homicide survivors and co-victims are an underserved and minimally researched population of crime victims with distinct and unique problems.
-These victims need specialized resources, in the aftermath of the homicide, to help reduce the long-term psychological impact and to help them cope with their on-going grief (a grief like no other) while restoring control of their own lives.
+These victims need specialized resources, in the aftermath of the homicide, to help reduce the long-term psychological impact and to help them cope with their ongoing grief (grief like no other) while restoring control of their own lives.

 Our program's purpose serves family and friends who have lost a loved one to homicide.
 Often, the unnatural death of a loved one creates unique and sensitive issues.
 This program wisely considers these sensitivities and continues to fulfill existing gaps in services around the Rio Grande Valley, Texas.
-The results of this function contribute to a healthy recovery by connecting individuals, families and friends to support networks and systems where nurturing relationships, trust and love can be re-experienced after traumatizing loss.
-The hope, healing and the justice process will hereafter serve as a preventative measure that will reduce the risks posed to themselves, their families and the community as a result of unresolved grief.
+The results of this function contribute to a healthy recovery by connecting individuals, families, and friends to support networks and systems where nurturing relationships, trust, and love can be re-experienced after traumatizing loss.
+The hope, healing, and justice process will hereafter serve as a preventative measure that will reduce the risks posed to themselves, their families, and the community as a result of unresolved grief.

 1. To act as a clearinghouse for direct and indirect services through outreach, and to help rebuild the lives of homicide

 survivors (co-victims) and their families.

 2. To provide a 24-7 crisis intervention response service.

 3. To offer crime victim compensation services and referrals to appropriate community service providers.